 Commissioner's Memo: Bullying Prevention and Intervention in Public and Non-Public Schools

-The law directs the Department to compile, post, and periodically update a list of bullying prevention and intervention resources, evidence-based curricula, best practices and academic-based research.
-Please note that the list of programs and the links to NREPP as well as other sites are provided as resources for schools and districts.
+The law directs the Department to compile, post, and periodically update a list of bullying prevention and intervention resources, evidence-based curricula, best practices, and academic-based research.
+Please note that the list of programs and the links to other sites are provided as resources for schools and districts.
 School and district leaders have discretion to select evidence-based curricula and other resources that are not on the list.
 Local education officials should determine which bullying prevention curricula and strategies are most appropriate for each school and grade they oversee, taking into account students' developmental stages, community contexts, and other factors.

 At no time should this list be considered exhaustive, as other evidence-based curricula, programs and practices may exist that are not posted here.
 In addition, evidence-based programs and practices that address school climate and culture, as well as students' social and emotional wellbeing, may not have been evaluated for bullying prevention effectiveness, but should be considered as part of a district's approach to creating safe and healthy learning environments.

-Other organizations that have identified evidenced based bullying prevention and intervention efforts include (but are not necessarily limited to) the following:
+Resources that have identified evidence based bullying prevention and intervention efforts include (but are not necessarily limited to) the following:

-Complaints regarding a school or district not responding appropriately to bullying allegations may be investigated through the Program Quality Assurance (PQA) Services: Problem Resolution System Office.
+Complaints regarding a school or district not responding appropriately to bullying allegations may be investigated through the Problem Resolution System Office.
 Emails can be sent to firstname.lastname@example.org or individuals can call 781-338-3700.

 Massachusetts Department of Elementary and Secondary Education: